How do I apply for judicial review?

 If you’re successful

-If your judicial review application is successful, your case is sent back to be decided by a different decision-maker.
+If your judicial review application is successful, the court will cancel the decision then send your case back to be decided by a different decision-maker.
 The judge at your judicial review can't make a new decision.

 If you’re not successful

 If your judicial review application is not successful, the made against you usually becomes enforceable.
 This means the CBSA can start the process to remove you from Canada.

 If you were granted a stay of removal while waiting for your judicial review hearing, the stay expires and your removal order becomes enforceable.